nishchalnishant/Deep_learning_methods/0. Machine learning/1. Supervised learning/1. regression/4. Descision tree regression/readme.md

 - - It begins with the original set S as the root node.
 - - On each iteration of the algorithm, it iterates through the very unused attribute of the set S and calculates Entropy(H) and Information gain(IG) of this attribute.
 - - It then selects the attribute which has the smallest Entropy or Largest Information gain.
+- - ID3 follows the rule — A branch with an entropy of zero is a leaf node and A brach with entropy more than zero needs further splitting.
 - - The set S is then split by the selected attribute to produce a subset of the data.
 - - The algorithm continues to recur on each subset, considering only attributes never selected before.